hardlyfivefeet/plantydex/README.md

-# plantdex
+# Plantydex
-LMUHacks 2020 Project
+**Kaitlyn Behrens, Evan Mitchell, and Merissa Tan**
-Member: Kaitlyn Behrens, Evan Mitchell, Merissa Tan
+LMUHacks 2020

-Pokedex but for plants!
+Pokédex but for plants!